ouzo12/check_mk-scripts/agent-check/snds_check/README.md

+# snds_check.sh

+This script is made to run locally on each agent server.
+It will find the local ip's and scan them all for snds block.

+Having this check running on many servers

-This script require the bc command to run.
+- require - bc command to run.

-Install info
+## Install info

 signup at microsoft snds at
 https://postmaster.live.com/snds/